Genrih17/eks-cluster/Readme.md

  - a way to deploy eks cluster with either terraform or cloudformation

+Terraform will creates follow resources:
+ - VPC with 2 privat and 2 public subnets in 2 AZs, with route tables and SG, NACLs;
+ - NAT gateway, internet gateway;
+ - Cluster with nodegroup (based on t3.small instance type);
+ - Pod with nginx and tomcat containers;
+ - Service nginx-service to provide acces to nginx on HTTP port.

 **Configure AWS Credentials:**

 > Ensure you have your AWS access and secret keys configured either via AWS CLI or environment variables.